-There are stories of everlasting love, the sort of bond that transcends space, time, and even life itself.
+There are stories of everlasting love, the sort of bond that transcends space and time.
 And then there's the story of Carl Tanzler's corpse bride, Elena Hoyos.
-Even the most romantic individual would have to admit that his tale is downright chilling.
+Even the most romantic individual would have to admit his tale is downright chilling.

 Needless to say, this is not a love story.
 Whatever the man may have thought or felt, Hoyos was not Carl Tanzler's wife.
 You could argue that he didn't even truly love her - she was nothing more than a symbol to him.
 Tanzler's attempts to preserve her corpse were his way of controlling her, even in death.

 He Likely Had Sex With The Corpse

 Evidence suggests Tanzler was engaging in necrophilia with Hoyos's corpse, though it was not discussed or recorded when the authorities discovered the body.
 Two doctors who attended the 1940 autopsy of Hoyos's remains stated in 1972 they observed a paper tube inserted in the vaginal area of the corpse.
 However, their claims remain unproven; photos weren't taken during the autopsy.